sohailshams/explore-copenhagen/README.md

 7. Code for the footer section, I used it from my previous project.
 8. Bootstrap is also used in the project.
 (Bootstrap grid, Bootstrap Moodle and Bootstrap classes)
 9. A very special thanks to my lovely wife my sons Ibrahim and Ismail for their support and motivation.
+10. Logo has been created by using [Brand Crowd](https://www.brandcrowd.com/maker)